wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 is modified to treat transactional store coherence request as a load-shared request.
 Multiple readers and multiple speculative writers can co-exist under the modified protocol.
 Note that speculative cache lines cannot be sent to fulfill load-shared requests.

 The RS, if not to be implemented as part of L1 tags, can similarly be maintained as a signature or bloom filter.
-RSs do not have to be exact, as long as false negatives are impossible, and false positives are tolerable.
+RSs do not have to be exact, as long as false negatives are impossible.
+Inexact RSs may cause higher conflict rate on larger transactions, but common cases are fast.
-Depending on the type of the validation protocol, transactional loaded data as well as an exact log may also be required, in which case all techniques for maintaining WSs can also be adopted for RSs.
+Depending on the type of the validation protocol, transactionally loaded data as well as an exact log may also be required, in which case all techniques for maintaining WSs can also be adopted for RSs.

 With RS and WS implemented, the OCC read phase proceeds as follows.
 On transactional load, first check the WS.
 If